Building Embodied Awareness Through Playful Experimentation to (re)Connect to Ourselves & Each Other

 Our Projects

-We facilitate cultural (re)connection experiences that centre playful exploration and embodied experiences, paired with an honest assessment of our history and contemporary context.
+We facilitate community experiences that center playful experimentation and embodiment, paired with an honest assessment of history and present day systems of power and violence

-As members of the Irish Diaspora in North America we believe it is essential to root (re)connection in an awareness of settler colonialism, our role in ongoing colonization of Indigenous land, and solidarity with people resisting colonization worldwide.
-If our (re)connection does not engage with this truth,
+As members of the Irish Diaspora we believe it is essential to root (re)connection in an awareness of settler colonialism, our role in ongoing colonization, and solidarity with Indigenous people and people resisting colonization worldwide.
+If we do not engage with this truth, we further entrenches oursevles in comfort and power, maintaining allegiance with violent processes of dispossession.

-Our aim is to respectfully reengage with our cultural traditions to gain roots and stability so that we may face deeper, harder conversations and build the relationships we need to undo Empire and settler colonialism.
+Our aim is to build kinship so that we can have deeper, harder conversations and build the relationships and networks we need to undo Empire and settler colonialism.

 Our Foundation